Yanita Yancheva Rocks Striped Bikini In Poolside Snap

 Other fans raved over how gorgeous she looked.

-“you are one of the most beautiful woman on earth,” a third admirer chimed in.
+“You are one of the most beautiful woman on earth,” a third admirer chimed in.

 “best ever fitness model my favorite,” wrote a fourth fan.

 Yanita certainly works hard to stay in shape, and it seems as though her body was made for bikinis.
-A quick scroll her Instagram page shows that she enjoys flaunting it in tiny two-piece numbers as well as form-fitting athletic wear — all of which her fans love.
+A quick scroll through her Instagram page shows that she enjoys flaunting it in tiny two-piece numbers, as well as form-fitting athletic wear — all of which her fans love.